Get a Job

 2. What I Will Get

-To know if your profile and expectations fit the U.S. market, you need to find out what visas you may be eligible for, and then find the companies that have a job opening in your field, and that can sponsor you for this kind of visa!
+To know if your profile and expectations fit the U.S. market, you need to find out what visas for which you may be eligible, and then find the companies that have a job opening in your field that can sponsor you for this kind of visa!

-The fact is, at this point, it's vital for you to know what type of visa you are eligible for.
+The fact is, at this point, it's vital for you to know what type of visa for which you are eligible.
 Why?
-Because the target company and the approach with the company will be completely different depending on YOUR ideal visa, YOUR situation and profile, and YOUR career plan you've just defined.
+Because the target company and the approach with the company will be completely different depending on your ideal visa, your situation and profile, and your career plan you've just defined.

 What is my ideal future visa?

 Work visas are incredibly complex.
-It takes into account a lot of your situation and profile (age, citizenship, marital situation, length of stay, the area of activity, industry, years of experience, skills, English level, etc.).
+Your ideal takes into account a lot of your situation and profile (age, citizenship, marital status, length of stay, area of activity, industry, years of experience, skills, English level, etc.).